fs111/resizR/README.txt

 and automatically resizes all images copied into that directory to multiple sizes.
 It is based on pyinotify [0] and PIL [1].

-The first time you start it (resizR.py), it will create a directory structure like this:
+The first time you start it (resizR), it will create a directory structure like this:

 $ tree resizR/
 $HOME/resizR/